• Skip to primary navigation

 Both are lengthy, thin strands of pasta that cook fast.

-They are made from durum wheat semolina flour and water.
+They are made from durum wheat semolina flour and water - compare this to small-grain alternatives in couscous vs pasta texture comparison.

 And, they have a similar texture once cooked - delicate and silky.